Anion Gap (Blood)

 This test looks at electrically charged particles in your blood.
 This helps your healthcare

 provider diagnose acid-base problems.
-The test results are done from the results of
+The test results are done using the results

 Your blood contains sodium, chloride, and bicarbonate.
 All of these are charged particles.